 Cesar and I met in a Chinese restaurant.
 Sara had been working in China for a few years when she came back to Virginia to visit.
-I went to see my old restaurant family, people I had worked with during college, and I walked in to see this cutie speaking Mandarin to my old boss.
+I went to see my old restaurant family, people I had worked with during college, and I walked in to see this man speaking Mandarin to my old boss.
 What was this?
 Another American speaking Chinese- and better than she could after living there for years?

 When she finally moved back to Richmond years later their first dates consisted of beers in the park, bike rides, and Asian food.
 Then they took a class at the Visual Arts Center and learned the ancient art of lost wax casting together.
 After several more metal-smithing classes, their hobby grew into a business.

-We have kept this ship sailing for four years now.
+We have kept this ship sailing for five years now.
 I think we would both agree that working with your partner can be challenging, but when we get it right, it's a lot of fun.